2DBarcodesHacks/PythonScripts/README.md

 4. Hide the command-line windows behind an active software

 # Open CMD as Admin.py
-The following Python script generates a 2D barcode that comprises a series of commands to perform the following actions:
+The Python script generates a 2D barcode that comprises a series of commands to perform the following actions:
 1. Open the Windows Start menu
 2. Search and execute a PowerShell window
 3. Open a command-line window as an administrator
 4. Approve the command at the User Account Control window

 # Open CMD via Task Manager.py
-The following Python script generates a 2D barcode that comprises a series of commands to perform the following actions:
+The Python script generates a 2D barcode that comprises a series of commands to perform the following actions:
 For the Honeywell and Eyoyo barcode scanners:
 1. Press Ctrl-Alt-Del
 2. Select the Task Manager in the User Account Control window